tahoma2d/tahoma2d_docs/source/using_the_version_control.rst

 .. _initializing_the_version_control_in_toonz:

-Initializing the Version Control in OpenToonz
+Initializing the Version Control in Tahoma
 '''''''''''''''''''''''''''''''''''''''''''''
-Before starting to use the version control system, it has to be initialized by setting an option in the **Preferences** dialog and restarting OpenToonz.
+Before starting to use the version control system, it has to be initialized by setting an option in the **Preferences** dialog and restarting Tahoma.

-At this point the repository will be displayed in the OpenToonz browser, and you will be able to start using it.
+At this point the repository will be displayed in the Tahoma browser, and you will be able to start using it.

 .. tip:: **To initialize the version control system:**

-    1. In OpenToonz open the Preferences  →  Version Control dialog and activate the **Enable Version Control** option.
+    1. In Tahoma open the Preferences  →  Version Control dialog and activate the **Enable Version Control** option.

      .. note:: If the version control is not correctly installed or the configuration file is not correctly defined, activating the option will prompt a warning message.

-    2. Quit and restart OpenToonz.
+    2. Quit and restart Tahoma.

-    3. In the OpenToonz browser look for the repository at the end of the folder tree, named as you defined it in the configuration file; right-click it and choose **Get** from the menu that opens to establish the connection between the *central repository* and the local *working copy*.
+    3. In the Tahoma browser look for the repository at the end of the folder tree, named as you defined it in the configuration file; right-click it and choose **Get** from the menu that opens to establish the connection between the *central repository* and the local *working copy*.

 .. _using_the_version_control_system:

 Using the Version Control System
 --------------------------------
-The *central repository* and the local *working copy* are displayed in the OpenToonz browser at the end of the folder tree as one single folder.
+The *central repository* and the local *working copy* are displayed in the Tahoma browser at the end of the folder tree as one single folder.
 By navigating the contents of this folder it's possible to retrieve the folders and files.

 .. figure:: /_static/version_control/browser_tree_svn.png